mihail911/MLNLI/README.md

 Configuration File Guide
 --------------------------

-There are six flags in a configuration file `.conf`, which can be specified in any order.
+* There are six flags in a configuration file `.conf`, which can be specified in any order.
-    * `model:` specifies the learning model to use.
+    *  `model`: specifies the learning model to use.
     		- Naive Bayes:		    `naive-bayes`
 	       	- Logistic Regression: 	    `log_reg`
 	       	- Support Vector Machine:    `svm`